xieweiAlex/English_Learning/words-review.md

 ## words-Sep-25.md ##
 words/2025/words-Sep-25.md
+While Goddard didn't say it in this piece, the **subtext** should be that building the alternative on Substack or social media is not the answer, either. -
+That's the thing with anger.
+It begs to stick around.
+So it can **fleece** you of your beauty.
+And leave you spent with now to offer.
+Makes you hurt the ones who love you. -
 We were **welded into** a fighting collective. -
 Why female pop stars are **lambasting** mediocre men. - The trend may reflect the growing **gulf** between young men and women. -